The Connected Lives of Babies: Protecting Their First Footprints in the Digital World, Part Two

 III.
 Go into your phone’s settings and disable location information for photos.
 Specifics will depend on the brand of your phone, but you should have an option via the phone’s “location services” settings or within the camera app itself.
 Doing so will prevent the geographic location, time, date, and even device type from appearing in the metadata of your photos.

 IV.
 Above all, think twice about posting in the first place.
 “Do I really need to share this?” is the right question to ask, particularly if it can damage your child’s privacy or be used by a scammer in some form, whether today or down the road.

 The first steps for keeping your family safe online

 Like new parents don’t have enough to think about already!
 However, thinking about these things now at the earliest stages will get you and your growing family off on a strong and secure start, one that you can build on for years to come—right up to the day when they ask for their first smartphone.
 But you have a while before that conversation crops up, so enjoy!

 To stay updated on all things McAfee and for more resources on staying secure from home, follow @McAfee_Home on Twitter, listen to our podcast Hackable?, and ‘Like’ us on Facebook.

-The post The First Smartphone for Free-Ranging Kids appeared first on McAfee Blogs.
+The post The Connected Lives of Babies: Protecting First Footprints in the Digital World, Part Two appeared first on McAfee Blogs.